You can specify which editor MATLAB® uses, as well as how the MATLAB Editor behaves under various circumstances.

 |Fold Initially||Specifies whether the corresponding Programming Construct displays collapsed (folded) the first time that you open a MATLAB file.|

-You can specify if, when, and how you want MATLAB to automatically save files that are open in the Editor.
+You can specify if, when, and how you want MATLAB to automatically back up files that are open in the Editor.

 On the Home tab, in the Environment section, click Preferences.
-Select Editor/Debugger > Autosave, and then adjust preference options as described in the table below.
+Select Editor/Debugger > Backup Files, and then adjust preference options as described in the table below.

 |Select to have MATLAB automatically save a copy of the files you are currently editing.|

-When there is more than one untitled file, each additional file is saved to Untitledn.asv (where n is an integer value).
+there is more than one untitled file, each additional file is saved

-Automatically delete autosave files directs MATLAB to delete the autosave file when you close the source file in the Editor.
+Automatically delete backup files when the Editor closes directs MATLAB to delete the backup file when you close the source file in the Editor.

 Select the naming convention you want MATLAB to use for autosave files.
 For example:

-Source file directories specifies that you want autosave files stored in the same folder as the files being edited.
+Source file directories specifies that you want backup files stored in the same folder as the files being edited.